 A recipient of the prestigious United States-France Exchange Fellowship from the National Endowment for the Arts, James Richman was made a Chevalier in the Ordre des Arts et des Lettres by the French government in 1995, in recognition of his contributions to the field of music

-Jackie Lengfelder, Executive Director, joins the administrative team of the Dallas Bach Society this season.
+Jackie Lengfelder begins her third season on the administrative team of the Dallas Bach Society.
 A lyric-soprano, Jackie is an active performer in concerts, musical theater, opera and oratorio, and has appeared with companies including Toccata Tahoe Symphony Orchestra, Ohio Light Opera, Fort Worth Opera, The Living Opera, Casa Manana, and Lyric Stage.
 Possessing a “soaring soprano voice” and “delivering the vocal goods”, Jackie’s involvement with the arts has blossomed in the last decade into arts administration.

-Jackie is head of Collins Classical Agency, www.collinsclassical.com, a Dallas based entertainment agency specializing in Classical Musicians.
+Jackie also is owner of Collins Classical Entertainment Agency, a Dallas based entertainment agency specializing in Classical Musicians.
 She delights in connecting opportunity with talent and talent with opportunity.
 Jackie is excited to assist the Dallas Bach Society, its Board and supporters in supporting James Richman’s vision of continued excellence and growth of the Dallas Bach Society into the immediate future.